ParkYourCode/ParkYourCode/README.md

 - 🔭 I’m currently open to work as full-time software developer
 - 🌱 Following #100DaysOfCode for Python
-- 🥅 2025 Goal: Create and publish a game on iOS about Cats and Space
+- 🥅 2025 Goal: Complete 5 data analysis projects
 </a>